-LANCE RICHARDSON is an Australian writer who currently lives in Austin, Texas.
+LANCE RICHARDSON is an Australian writer who currently lives in Philadelphia.
 His work has been published in The Guardian, New York, The Atlantic, Slate, The Verge, Al Jazeera, The New Yorker, The Sydney Morning Herald, and several international iterations of GQ.
 His first book, HOUSE OF NUTTER: The Rebel Tailor of Savile Row, was a New York Times Editors' Choice and spotlighted on 'The New Yorker Recommends'.
 It was also named one of the notable books of 2018 by The Sunday Times, The Mail on Sunday, Esquire, and the American Library Association.
 It is currently being adapted for television by a major studio.

 Lance holds a masters degree in longform journalism from the Arthur L. Carter Journalism Institute, NYU.